 Unless otherwise specified in the grant, program income received or accruing to the grantee during the period of the grant is to be retained by the grantee, added to the funds committed to the project by NSF, and thus used to further project objectives.
 The grantee has no obligation to NSF with respect to program income received beyond the period of the grant.
-The grantee also shall have no obligation to NSF with respect to program income earned from license fees and royalties for copyrighted material, patents, patent applications, trademarks, and inventions produced under a grant (see AAG Chapter III.D.4).
+The grantee also shall have no obligation to NSF with respect to program income received beyond the period of the grant.
+The grantee and royalties for copyrighted material, patents, patent applications, trademarks and inventions produced under a grant (see PAPPG Chapter VIII.D.4).
 However, Patent and Trademark Amendments (35 USC 18) shall apply to inventions made under a grant.
-See also FAQ 200.307.1 of the Frequently Asked Questions for The Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR § 200 (dated November, 2014) regarding Fees and Royalties and Bayh-Dole.
+See also FAQ 200.307.1 of the Frequently Asked Questions for The Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR § 200 regarding Fees and Royalties and Bayh-Dole.